Is Your Kennel Ready For Spring?

-As the day length gets longer it not only helps our attitude, it triggers reproduction in our dogs.
-Male sperm count goes up, ovaries want to get active and we need to be ready.
+As the day length gets longer, it not only helps our attitude, but it also triggers reproduction in our dogs.
+Male sperm count goes up, ovaries want to get active, and we need to be ready.
 Evaluate your kennel before spring gets too busy.
 January is about seeing who is overdue to come into heat and getting them ready to cycle in February.
 Any females who have not raised babies in the past 8 months should be managed to cycle.
 The idea is to get them back to normal.
 Put all the cards in their hand to be successful and get them pregnant.

-- Look at your females – are they in good shape or over weight?
-Over weight dogs are often short on some nutrient or vitamin and over eat to replace what is needed.
+- Look at your females – are they in good shape or overweight?
+Overweight dogs are often short on some nutrient or vitamin and overeat to replace what is needed.
 If they do not have enough calories or vitamins, the body tells them to take in more food.

 - Males over 4 years should be put on Breeders' Edge Oxy Stud to maintain sperm count and fertility.
 Oxy Stud is also the treatment for sub-fertile males with low sperm counts.
-(Managing Males – Infertile or Sub-Fertile Male)

-Getting the kennel ready for spring is about managing effectively to support natural cycling.
+Getting the kennel ready for spring is about effectively managing to support natural cycling.
 Healthy moms give us healthy puppies and more babies weaned.
 Raising “America’s Next Best Friend” makes managing moms worth the effort.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
-Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.
+Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical